Pen and paper with two tick boxes marked passive and active.

 What are the cons of passive investing?

-On the other side of the coin, the passive investment strategy can be limiting in a number of ways.
+A passive investment strategy can be limiting in a number of ways.
 Firstly, there are fewer products available that suit the passive investing approach.
-Investors are basically limited to index funds, such as an index ETF and an index managed fund.
+Investors are basically limited to index funds, such as an index ETF or an index managed fund.

-Also, unlike active investors, passive investors will never beat the market, as they track the market (although, neither will they underperform the market!).
+Also, unlike active investors, passive investors will never beat the market, as they can only match its movements up and down.

 Choosing an investment option that's right for you